 Chlorite group - Wikipedia The chlorites are the group of phyllosilicate minerals common in low-grade metamorphic rocks and in altered igneous rocks Greenschist, formed by metamorphism of basalt or other low-silica volcanic rock, typically contains significant amounts of chlorite

-Chlorite: Mineral description, properties and formation - Geology. com Chlorite is the name of a group of common sheet silicate minerals that form during the early stages of metamorphism Most chlorite minerals are green in color, have a foliated appearance, perfect cleavage, and an oily to soapy feel They are found in igneous, metamorphic and sedimentary rocks
+Chlorite: Mineral description, properties and formation Chlorite is the name of a group of common sheet silicate minerals that form during the early stages of metamorphism Most chlorite minerals are green in color, have a foliated appearance, perfect cleavage, and an oily to soapy feel They are found in igneous, metamorphic and sedimentary rocks

 Chlorite | Variation, Properties, Formation, Occurrence and Uses Chlorite is a mineral and chemical compound with several different meanings and applications in various fields, including geology, chemistry, and industrial processes This introduction will provide an overview of chlorite from both geological and chemical perspectives

-Chlorite | Clay, Greenstone, Serpentine | Britannica Chlorite, widespread group of layer silicate minerals occurring in both macroscopic and clay-grade sizes; they are hydrous aluminum silicates, usually of magnesium and iron The name, from the Greek for “green,” refers to chlorite’s typical colour
+Chlorite | Clay, Greenstone, Serpentine | Britannica chlorite, widespread group of layer silicate minerals occurring in both macroscopic and clay-grade sizes; they are hydrous aluminum silicates, usually of magnesium and iron The name, from the Greek for “green,” refers to chlorite’s typical colour